Emile666/stc1000_stm8/README.md

 The following additional features were added, which were not present in Mats' firmware (See the [user-manual](./usermanual/README.md) for more details):
 - **PID-Control with SSR**: This firmware version has PID-control built-in and the output is available at the connector block for direct control of a Solid-State Relay (SSR).
 Just set the **Ts** parameter to a non-zero value to enable PID-control.
-- **Cooling mode with compressor fan control**: If you connect a second temperature probe and set the **Pb2** parameter to 2, you can connect a refrigerator and control the compressor fan at the same time.
-The first temperature probe goes inside the refrigerator, the second one is connected to the compressor output.
-The cooling output controls the refrigerator itself, the heating output if for the compressor fan.
+- **Refrigerator mode with compressor fan control**: If you connect a second temperature probe and set the **Pb2** parameter to 2, you can control a refrigerator and the compressor fan at the same time.
+The first temperature probe goes inside the refrigerator as usual, the second one is connected to one of the compressor output pipes.
+The cooling output controls the refrigerator itself, the heating output is now used for the compressor fan.

 So, for those of you who have this version of the STC-1000: enjoy!
 Because now you can have the same (and more) functionality as Mats realised in the PIC version of the STC-1000.
 There's only one real drawback: the STM8 µC only has 128 bytes of EEPROM, so the number of profiles and the number of temperature-time pairs per profile needed to be reduced.
 But you get more features as a standard (switchable) option (instead of programming a different firmware version).